isabella232/dynamic-media-classic.en-1/help/instrumenting-viewer-using-analytics-instrumentation.md

 ---
 title: Instrument a viewer using the Adobe Analytics Instrumentation Kit
-description: Learn how to instrument a viewer using the Adobe Analytics Instrumentation Kit in Dynamic Media Classic.
+description: Learn how to instrument a viewer using the Adobe Analytics Instrumentation Kit in Adobe Dynamic Media Classic.
 uuid: cf9a4002-966d-4641-9cd0-2ee8b5454f60
 contentOwner: admin
 content-type: reference